 Given an alert, it is possible to verify whether the target of the attack exists and whether a (potentially vulnerable) service is running.
-For remote attacks, it is also possible to check whether malicious packets can possibly reach the target, given the network topology and the firewall rule configuration, or whether the target host reassembles the packets as expected by the intruder (e.g., using the tool by Shankar and Paxson [SP03]).
-The real-time network awareness approach [RNA] described above would also fall into this class.
+For remote attacks, it is also possible to check whether malicious packets can possibly reach the target, given the network topology and the firewall rule configuration.
+Also it is possible to verify whether the target host reassembles the packets as expected by the intruder (e.g., using the tool by Shankar and Paxson [SP03]).
+The real-time network awareness approach advocated by Marty Roesch [RNA] would also fall into this class.

-The advantage of passive mechanisms is the fact that they do not interfere with the normal operation of the network.
-In addition, it is not necessary to perform additional tests that delay the notification of administrators or the start of active countermeasures.
-A disadvantage of passive mechanisms are potential differences between the state stored in the knowledge base and the actual security status of the network.
+One advantage of passive mechanisms is that they do not interfere with the normal operation of the network.
+In addition, passive mechanisms do not require additional tests that delay the notification of administrators or the start of active countermeasures.
+On the other hand, passive mechanisms have the disadvantage that they may rely on outdated data.
 New services might have been installed or the firewall rules might have been changed without updating the knowledge base.
-This can lead to attacks that are tagged as non-relevant, even though a vulnerable target exists.
+This can lead to attacks that are tagged as non-relevant, even though a vulnerable target actually exists.
 Another disadvantage is the limitation of the type of information that can be gathered in advance.
 When the signature of an attack is matched against a packet sent to a vulnerable target, the attack could still fail for a number of other reasons (e.g., incorrect offset for a buffer overflow exploit).
-To increase the confidence in verification results, it is often required to actively check audit data recorded at the victim machine.
+To increase the confidence in verification results, it is often required to actively check audit data recorded at the victim machine or other type of data that may provide conclusive evidence about the effectiveness of an attack.

-2.2 Active
+2.2 Active Verification

 Active alert verification mechanisms do not rely on a priori gathered information.
 Instead, the verification process actively initiates the information gathering process when an alert is received.
-This information gathering process can check the current configuration of the victim host (see Section 2.2.1), or scan for attack traces (see Section 2.2.2 and Section 2.2.3).
+This information-gathering process can check the current configuration of the victim host (see Section 2.2.1), or scan for attack traces (see Section 2.2.2 and Section 2.2.3).

-2.2.1 Active with remote access
+2.2.1 Active Verification with Remote Access

-Mechanisms in this group require that a network connection can be established to the victim machine.
+Mechanisms in this group require that a network connection be established to the victim machine.
 One active verification mechanism with remote access is based on the use of vulnerability scanners.
 A vulnerability scanner is a program specifically designed to search a given target (piece of software, computer, network, etc.) for weaknesses.
 The scanner systematically engages the target in an attempt to assess where the target is vulnerable to certain known attacks.
 When an attack has been detected, a scanner can be used to check for the vulnerability that this attack attempts to exploit.
 Note that a vulnerability scanner could also be used in a passive setup.
-In this case, the full range of scans would be run in advance (or in regular intervals).
+In this case, the full range of scans would be run in advance (or at regular intervals).